Ramallah Friends School: Curriculum

 The Friends Schools have offered, in both Arabic and English, various educational curricula.
 As of 2011, they only offer the IB curriculum, optionally IB-no exam for those who wish to take the American SAT examination, but those students will have to apply through the AMIDEAST as it is no longer provided to students.
-The schools used to offer local governmental examinations: ‘Tawjihi’.
-The school was certified to provide the IB curriculum in 2001 by the International Baccalaureate organization.
+The schools used to offer local governmental examinations: ‘Tawjihi’ until officially marking turning point with its IB curriculum certification in 2001 by the International Baccalaureate organization.